theodelrieu/playground/docs/docs/usage/advanced.md

 ### basic_codec

-`mgs::codecs::basic_codec<T>` takes care of defining, and properly constraining the following functions:
+`mgs::codecs::basic_codec<T>` is a helper class which defines, and properly constrains the following functions:

 * `make_encoder`
 * `make_decoder`